sabrinahirani/proof-of-assets-protocol/README.md

 Proof of Asset PoA tokens have a wide range of use cases including:

-**Collateralized Loans:** The simplest use case for Proof of Asset (PoA) tokens is as a type of 'credit score' for collateralized loans in decentralized lending applications.
+**Collateralized Loans:** Proof of Asset (PoA) tokens can be used as a type of 'credit score' for collateralized loans in decentralized lending applications.
 Users may be hesitant to hold cryptocurrency as collateral given volatility, privacy, and security concerns.
 With Proof of Assets Protocol, users can overcome these challenges, participating in the DeFi ecosystem using traditional assets as collateral without exposing sensitive information.

-**Proof of Solvency:** Centralized exchanges can use Proof of Asset (PoA) tokens to generate [Proof of Solvency](https://vitalik.ca/general/2022/11/19/proof_of_solvency.html).
+**Proof of Solvency:** Proof of Asset (PoA) tokens can be used to generate [Proof of Solvency](https://vitalik.ca/general/2022/11/19/proof_of_solvency.html).

 **Funding/Crowdsourcing:** Proof of Asset (PoA) tokens can be used to assure donors/investors/etc. that their funds are being directed towards their intended use.

-**Reputation Systems:** Proof of Asset (PoA) tokens allow entities to prove asset holdings, allowing for trust and credibility.
+**Reputation Systems:** Proof of Asset (PoA) tokens can be used as a measure of trust/credibility in reputation systems.

 ## The Minting Process